shawnyu5/seneca_prof_review/planning.md

 * `/profs` - a list of all profs in data base

+* `/submit` - submit reviews for a course.
+TODO: figure how this page will work

 * `/courses` - list of all courses in data base

 * `/course/:course` - list of profs for a specific course

-* `/prof/:prof` - reviews for a specific prof
+* `/prof/?prof=name` - reviews for a specific prof. At the bottom of the page, should allow users to submit a review for that prof. Where the query string contains the name of the prof. Which then can be extracted via `request.query.prof`

 * `/course/:course` - reviews for a course

 * `/reviews` - a choice of profs vs courses.
 Then display a list of all profs / courses in the data base.

-* `/submit` - submit reviews for a course.
-TODO: figure how this page will work